amazingTest/violent-webdriver/README.md

 # violent_webdriver
-post-packaging selenium webdriver,  there are many violent and convinient functions which insure the browser operation
+violent_webdriver is created by post-packaging selenium webdriver,  violent_webdriver has many convinient functions which can highly insure the browser operation, you don't need to worry about whether the element is really present on current page or clickable at specific time while using violent webdriver. it will handle this sort of annoying problems

 Find the latest version on github : https://github.com/amazingTest/violent_webdriver